dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q06.md

 # BEGIN SOLN
 **Answer:** C - The signed difference between the mean burned area of Non-July-Aug-Sep months, minus the mean burned area of July-Aug-Sep months.

+Since the two distributions here are numerical (burned areas is numerical), and the shapes of the distributions are similar (based on the the probability density plot), we should use the signed difference in means as the test statistic.

 # END SOLN

 # END SUBPROB